 Often, the first instinct among customers when they note the presence of black mastic in their home or business is, “let’s get rid of it.”
 However, it’s important to use caution when addressing this type of situation.
 There may be a better alternative for you.
 Removing black mastic is certainly an option, but it’s time consuming and not without risks.
 Ideally, it’s best to hire professional contractors who are familiar with black mastic removal perform the job for you.
 Hiring contractors to remove black mastic can be costly, especially for larger settings.

 If you don’t have a license to remove black mastic, you should note that you could be putting your health and the health of others in your household in jeopardy.
-The process is tricky.
+The process of asbestos removal is tricky.
 Anyone removing the black mastic must wear protective gear and clothing.
 They most also take precautions by keeping the mastic routinely wet while removing it.
-Some contractors will even employ chemicals to make the removal process easier.
+Some contractors will even employ chemicals as mastic removers to make the removal process easier.

 Since removing black mastic is a labor-intensive and dangerous process, it’s associated with a premium rate for service.
 Moreover, not just any contractor can attempt this type of job; they must be certified to be able to safely perform this service for home or business owners.